 The results typically range from mildly amusing for a minute or two at best, to friendship-endingly offensive at worst.

 But it doesn’t have to be this way.
 We don’t have to waste our hard-earned cash on stuff no-one wants every year in the name of festive cheer.
 There’s a treasure trove of wonderful, warm-hearted alternative present ideas out there in the form of CAFOD World Gifts.
 Big gifts, small gifts, gifts for him and her, there’s something for everyone.

 And the best part?
 These gifts save lives.
 That’s definitely better than another pair of socks.

 The Christmas gift challenge: turn something blah into something brilliant

-To prove how easy it is, I’m going to list some of the strangest, stupidest, and most boring presents I’ve either given or received in the past few years, alongside an approximately equivalently priced World Gift I should have gotten instead.
+To prove how easy it is, I’m going to list some of the strangest, stupidest, and most boring presents I’ve either given or received in the past few years, alongside an approximately equivalently-priced World Gift as an alternative.
 It’s ingratitude, but with a delightful festive twist.
 Ho ho ho.